msanatan/msanatan.github.io/blog/2015/drinking-coffeejavascript-sip-on-mocha-and-chai-for-testing/index.md

 ## All These Drinks Are Keeping Me Warm

-[Mocha](http://mochajs.org/ "Mocha") seems the be on top of the food chain when it comes to testing frameworks for JavaScript.
+<a href="https://mochajs.org" target="_blank" rel="nofollow noopener noreferrer">Mocha</a> seems the be on top of the food chain when it comes to testing frameworks for JavaScript.
 It's a test runner - a healthy dose of automation that allows you to focus on writing and running test cases.
 It has a pretty neat way of dealing with asynchronous code by adding a callback and function call that lets it know to wait for a result.
-You can find similar behaviour and features with the [Jasmine](http://jasmine.github.io/ "Jasmine") testing framework (which has a nearly identical API).
+You can find similar behaviour and features with the <a href="https://jasmine.github.io" target="_blank" rel="nofollow noopener noreferrer">Jasmine</a> testing framework (which has a nearly identical API).

-[Chai](http://chaijs.com/ "Chai") is an assertion library that can be used with testing frameworks.
+<a href="https://chaijs.com" target="_blank" rel="nofollow noopener noreferrer">Chai</a> is an assertion library that can be used with testing frameworks.
 Assertion libraries are what you write the tests with.
 If you're following the links you'll notice that Chai calls itself a "BDD / TDD assertion library".
 While Test Driven Development is pretty well-known, not so much is known about Behaviour Driven Development.

 ### Detour - TDD &amp; BDD